-Our faculty include passionate scientists who are highly awarded individuals within their fields, and who help students exceed in the classroom and beyond.
+Our faculty includes passionate scientists who are highly awarded individuals within their fields, and who help students succeed in the classroom and beyond.

 Tour our campus to see one of the nation’s only biohazard level two safety hoods found at a high school, and speak with our network of students and alumni who have taken their work and independent studies to state and national competitions.

 Three years of science, to include one year of a biological laboratory science and one year of a physical laboratory science.

 This course available to students in any grade with an interest in pursuing independent laboratory research at Gould Academy.
 The course will follow a blended curriculum with students spending the majority of their class time in the laboratory, Laboratory spaces will also be available to students during evenings, weekends and potentially some afternoon activity time.
 Full class meetings will usually focus on individual research reports to the class, and a reporting out of findings from the science literature.
 Lab safety and protocol seminars will be scheduled multiple times throughout the year so that students can work through and “check off” these requirements as they progress through the course and before they undertake lab assignments that require these skills.
 Students may take Research Methods for more than one year with the expectation that more experienced students will take more responsibility for developing an environment of collegiality and mentorship for newer students and will build on past experience to develop more sophisticated projects.
 Students will be expected to enter a project at the Maine State science fair in March and to meet all of the safety and paperwork requirements of an ISEF (International Science and Engineering Fair) affiliated event.